Gradient

 gradient = Gradient()

-The default gradient is black to white.
-The stop points are marked by a red box with a white line drawn vertically through it so they are visible on any gradient.
+The default gradient runs from black to white.
+The stop points are marked by a red box with a white line drawn vertically through it, so they remain visible on any gradient background.

-The widget allows editing of the gradient using the mouse.
+The gradient designer widget allows editing of the gradient interactively using the mouse.
 The controls are —

-• Double-click to add a new stop to the gradient at the clicked location.
-This is set to the same colour as the point to the right.
+• Double-click to add a new color stop to the gradient at the clicked location.
+The new stop is set to the same colour as the point to the right.

-• Right-click on a stop marker to edit the colour of that stop, by opening up a platform-native colour selector tool.
+• Right-click on a stop marker to edit the colour of that stop, opening a platform-native colour selector tool — similar to the QColorButton widget.

-The gradient is defined as a list of 2-tuple containing a stop point as float between 0 and 1, and a colour as either a hex str or QColor or colour name.
-These can be set/retrieved through the API.
+The gradient is defined as a list of 2-tuple values containing a stop point as a float between 0 and 1, and a colour as either a hex str, QColor, or colour name.
+These can be set and retrieved through the API.

 python